 At IELTS, want to help boost you to the next level.
 We want to make sure you don’t need to repeat your English language test.
-That’s why we share with you how we test, how we mark your work, and what is important.
+That’s why we share with you test format, how we mark your work, and free preparation materials.

 For IELTS Writing, Speaking, Reading and Listening we’ll tell you what examiners look for and how your test is marked.
 We’ll also show you how your overall band score is calculated.